UniExeterRSE/intro-version-control/code.md

 Our ethos is to provide a welcoming and supportive environment for all people, regardless of background or identity.
 By registering to attend this workshop, participants are agreeing to abide by the Researcher Development
-<a href="http://www.exeter.ac.uk/media/universityofexeter/doctoralcollege/researcherdevelopment/images/Code_of_conduct.pdf" download="">Code of Conduct</a>.
+<a href="https://www.exeter.ac.uk/media/universityofexeter/doctoralcollege/researcherdevelopment/images/Code_of_conduct.pdf" target="_blank" rel="external noreferrer" download="">Code of Conduct</a>.

 Our goal is to support you to develop your programming skill sets to enable you to do cutting edge research.
 We want to create a positive and professional